Why Do We Need Oil Changes and When Should We Get Them?

 When should I get my oil changed?

 There are some varying opinions, of course, but the popular school of thought is that conventional oil should be changed every 3,000-5,000 miles, and synthetic oil should be changed every 5,000-7,000 miles.
 We can’t stress enough though, that every car is different, and every climate is as well.
 Factors like weather, driving frequency, and car mileage should all be considered fully.
-The best bet is to check your owner’s manual and consult us the next time you visit VA Tire.
+The best bet is to check your owner’s manual and consult us the next time you visit Virginia Tire & Auto.

 Following your recommended oil change schedule is very important for the life of your vehicle.
-We’re all busy and are going in ten directions at a time, our car is usually what we use to help us get there.
+We’re all busy and are going in ten directions at a time, and our car is usually what we use to help us get there.
 Don’t take a minor inconvenience in your schedule and turn it into a major chunk of your wallet.
-Schedule an appointment for an oil change today at one of our 14 VA Tire and Auto locations located across Northern Virginia.
+Schedule an appointment for an oil change today at one of our 15 Virginia Tire & Auto locations.